-Board of Directors Perry County Memorial Hospital 8885 IN-237 Tell City, IN 47586
+Board of Directors Perry County Memorial Hospital 8885 State Road 237 Tell City, IN 47586

-We have reviewed the audit report opined on by BKD, LLP, Independent Public Accountants, for the period January 1, 2017 to December 31, 2017.
-Per the Independent Auditor's Report, the financial statements included in the report present fairly the financial condition of the Perry County Memorial Hospital as of December 31, 2017, and the results of its operations for the period then ended, on the basis of accounting described in the report.
+We have reviewed the audit report of Perry County Memorial Hospital which was opined upon by BKD, LLP, Independent Public Accountants, for the period January 1, 2018 to December 31, 2018.
+Per the Independent Auditor's Report, the financial statements included in the report present fairly the financial condition of the Perry County Memorial Hospital as of December 31, 2018, and the results of its operations for the period then ended, on the basis of accounting described in the report.